NinjaMarshmallow/cs336-final-project/ProjectMaterials/MongoDB Database Design.md

 	Before posting the request, the application chooses randomly who goes first

-	There will be a listener in the application which queries the challenge table every 2 seconds for records which have its username in the opponent or username field.
+	There will be a listener in the application which queries the challenge table every 2 seconds for records which have its username in the opponent or username field

 	The listener will then post a confirmation challenge inverting the usernames if the other client accepts

-	The listener will launch a game when there exists two challenges with inverted names in teh username and opponent field
+	The listener will launch a game when there exists two challenges with inverted names in the username and opponent field

 	Once the game begins the records for each of the usernames are deleted